MattiaCintura/Loopable-iOS/README.md

 </p>

 # The product
-LOOPABLE is a platform that promotes the circular economy and environmental sustainability with the rental of objects between private individuals.
-Users reduce the environmental impact of the production of goods intended for little use, earning through the rental of the objects they own.
+Loopable is a renting marketplace that promotes the circular economy and environmental sustainability through the rental of objects between individuals.
+Users reduce the production of goods intended for little use while at the same time earning through the rental of their objects.
 It allows responsible management of resources and the reduction of waste, contributing to a more sustainable future.
+Loopable also includes a plan for local rental businesses which through the platform, can introduce the convenience of booking online and boost their client reach.